aklump/drupal_loft_core/docs/source/loft_core_users.md

 This module has a setting to record the IPs for **authenticated** users when they register, which augments the information stored about a user by Drupal core.

 It also provides a setting that affects the login form, which will save the username of a user when they login, to a cookie in their browser.
 When they visit the login form later, their username in the form is filled in from the cookie.
+[Read more here](remember_users.md).

 ## How Are Users Flagged/Blocked?